-In the United States, the manufacturing industry employs more than 12 million people— and produces nearly 20% of all the world’s goods.
-If you own and operate a manufacturing company, and you want funds to expand your firm, build a new headquarters, acquire a competitor, or even refinance your busin
+If you own and operate a manufacturing company, an SBA 7(a) loan can provide you with funds to expand your firm, build a new headquarters, acquire a competitor, or refinance existing debt.

 Getting an SBA 7(a) Loan to Buy Out a Partner

 If you run a business with one or more partners, there may come a day when you want to buy one or more of them out.
 The SBA 7(a) loan can finance this — find out more.

 If you own a plumbing business and want to expand your company, buy a competitor, or refinance business debt, an SBA 7(a) loan could be one of the best ways to do it.

 Are There SBA 7(a) Loan Programs for Minorities?

 Right now, there are more than 11 million minority-owned businesses across the U.S.— and that number is growing rapidly each year.
 While there are no SBA 7(a) loan programs specifically for minorities, the SBA 8(a) Business Development program is designed to favor minority-owned businesses.
 Plus

 What are the Pros and Cons of SBA 7(a) Loans?

 SBA 7(a) loans are some of the most small business popular loan products in the U.S, with a total loan volume of almost $26 billion in 2017 alone.
 And, while these loans can provide businesses with the capital they need at extremely affordable rates, they aren’t without their disadvantages.
 In this